jp-mango/mango-markets/README.md

 - **Forex and Cryptocurrency Data**: Expanding the application to include detailed forex and cryptocurrency market data.
 - **Interactive Charts**: Implementing interactive charts for visual representation of financial data.
-- **Technical Indicators**: Technical Analysis to make more informed dta driven solutions
+- **Technical Indicators**: Technical Analysis to make more informed data driven solutions
 - **Portfolio Tracking**: Allowing users to track their investment portfolio performance directly within the application.
 - **Alerts and Notifications**: Setting up alerts for price movements, earnings announcements, or other significant events related to the user's interests.
 - **Charmbracelet**: Making my app more appealing with bubbletea, bubbles, lipgloss, etc.